veralestina/creating-vm/README.md

 <img src="https://github.com/veralestina/Images/blob/main/Creating%20a%20virtual%20machine%20in%20azure/createresourcegroup.png" height="50%" width="50%" alt="Create Resource Group"/>
 </p>
 <p>
 Once you click 'create' you will be taken to a validation page.
 It will tell you whether or not you have correctly created a resource group and will give you the opportunity to see what the costs will be to run the resource group that has been created.
-It should like below if the resource group has been successfully validated.
+It should look like below if the resource group has been successfully validated.
 Click 'Create' when satisfied that the information is correct and validated in order to create the Resource Group.
 </p>
 <br />
 <p>